Last updated on September 20th, 2023 at 06:26 am

 Very Overstable Driver

 I consider this as the most action-packed disc golf driver.
 The reason?
 This disc is stable to overstable at high speeds but will be very overstable at low speeds.
-The very overstable driver will put more premium on predictability and stability over distance.
+The very overstable driver will exhibit predictability and stability over distance.
 This means this disc is best suited for strong headwinds, strong hyzer shots, and an array of trick shots and skip shots.

 Speed and Arm Strength